|Current Research Activities:|

 Dunifon studies child and family policy, with a focus on factors influencing the development of less-advantaged children.
 Specific research topics include the relationship between maternal employment conditions and children's health and development; the well-being of children in various family living arrangements, such as single-parenthood and cohabitation; and the role of grandparents in the lives of youth.

 Her work has been supported by a wide range of sources.
 Rachel was awarded a 5-year grant from the William T. Grant Foundation's Scholar's program to study the role of grandparents in the lives of youth.
-Under this grant, she is examining whether and how grandparents influence youth; whether living with a grandparent benefits youth living in a single-parent family; and how children fare when they are raised by their grandparents.
+She is examining whether and how grandparents influence youth; whether living with a grandparent benefits youth living in a single-parent family; and how children fare when they are raised by their grandparents.

 Dunifon was also awarded an R01 grant from the Eunice Kennedy Schriver National Institute of Child Health and Human Development to study the influence on children of maternal employment patterns.
 Many mothers working low-wage jobs must work evenings or weekends, have little control over their schedules, or have long commutes.
 Dunifon's work examines how these factors influence children's health and development, parents and family routines.